SGM Herbert A. Friedman (Ret.)

 This is a probably the original vignette of CO3.
 Notice that the leaflet has a very dark background to keep the Iraqis from printing their own propaganda on the blank back.
 80,000 leaflets were printed, but it is unknown if they were disseminated.

 F: A father and mother think of their dead or injured son.
 6 x 3."
 "Oh my dear son, when will you return?"
-(Similar to VO3)
+(Similar to VO3).
+The text on the hourglass is an abbreviation of the word January.

 B: An Arab looks at an hour glass.
 (Similar to C14) "People believe me, time is not in our favor."